Motorcycle Laws in Georgia

 - Wear protective riding gear.
 Although helmets are required by law, motorcyclists can also reduce their chance of serious injury by wearing protective riding gear consisting of brightly colored or reflective material to make them more visible to other drivers.
 One of the most effective ways to protect the body from road rash, debris, adverse weather, or even parts of the vehicle is to wear jackets, pants, and boots that are made of leather or other sturdy materials that completely cover the arms, legs, ankles, and feet.
 Wearing gloves made of sturdy materials can also help protect hands and help improve gripping.

 - Maintain the vehicle.
-Choose a bike that complies with basic standards, such as distance between the handlebars and seat.
+Choose a bike that complies with basic standards, such as the distance between the handlebars and seat.
 And make sure it fits you properly.
 You should be able to touch the ground with your feet while seated.
 Before every ride, check the motorcycle to ensure all essential parts, such as the exhaust system, tailpipe, lights, turn signals, controls, and mirrors function correctly.
 Follow the manufacturer’s recommended maintenance schedule and regularly service the motorcycle.

 - Stay alert.
 The ability to maintain balance and control is crucial.
 Motorcyclists must stay alert when they’re on the road and avoid driving when they’re ill, upset, or under the influence of drugs or alcohol.